 To meet the diverse needs of different organizations and communities this customizable training module was developed.
 Community presentations provide a preliminary introduction into the world of FASD.
 Attendees will gain knowledge about how FASD occurs and how it affects individuals.

-This presentation covers topics such as diagnostic criteria, an overview of the primary and secondary disabilities associated with FASD as well as how to get involved with the Family Support Program and other services offered by the FASD Network.
+This presentation covers topics such as diagnostic criteria, an overview of the primary and secondary challenges associated with FASD as well as how to get involved with the Support Program and other services offered by the FASD Network.

 Organizations and communities across Saskatchewan can benefit from these presentations that can be tailored to fit their specific needs.
 Through discussion with our qualified trainers your community can determine which subject matter to focus on and the ideal duration of your presentation.
 The Community presentation curriculum is intended as an introduction to the disability if your organization would like to discuss potential tips and strategies, the Network’s other modules offer these components.

 To request a presentation for your community, organization or group, send in a request form to:

 If you’re holding an event or conference and would like a presentation on FASD please contact the Network.
 We’ve provided FASD education at a variety of events for diverse groups, including:

 2017 ‘Pharmacy Association of Saskatchewan Annual Conference’